 Specialty Ingredients Used in this Recipe:

-Tip: You’ll find the canned tomato sauce in the canned food aisle at your local grocery store.
-It is usually stocked with varieties of canned tomatoes, such as diced, whole, tomato paste, etc. With all the tomatoes next to each other, it is easy to grab the wrong kind, so you may want to double-check before checking out!
+Tip: The canned tomato sauce is located in the canned food aisle, usually with several varieties of canned tomatoes, such as diced, whole, tomato paste, etc. With all the tomatoes next to each other, it is easy to grab the wrong kind, so you may want to double-check before checking out!

 While I used regular white vinegar in this recipe, you could substitute it with apple cider vinegar.
-Additional ingredients that can be added to this great recipe for sugar-free bbq sauce include liquid smoke, Worcestershire sauce, smoked paprika, onion powder, cayenne pepper, and chopped onions.
+Additional ingredients that can be added to this recipe for sugar-free bbq sauce include liquid smoke, Worcestershire sauce, smoked paprika, onion powder, and chopped onions.

 Can I Make This Recipe in a Slow Cooker?